Mitochondrial amidoxime reducing component 1

 MOSC1 has been reported to reduce amidoximes to amidines.

 Genetic variation in MARC1 has been reported to be associated with lower blood cholesterol levels, blood liver enzyme levels, reduced liver fat and protection from cirrhosis suggesting that MARC1 deficiency may protect against liver disease.
+A genome-wide association study involving subjects from the UK Biobank further established as association of alcoholic-related liver disease.